Mereology: Special composition question

 (f) Brutal Composition—"It's just the way things are."
 There is no true, nontrivial, and finitely long answer.

-This is not an exhaustive list as many more hypotheses continue to be explored.
-However, a common problem with these theories is that they are vague.
+Many more hypotheses continue to be explored.
+A common problem with these theories is that they are vague.
 It remains unclear what "fastened" or "life" mean, for example.
-But there are many other issues within the restricted composition responses—though many of them are subject to which theory is being discussed.
+And there are other problems with the restricted composition responses, many of them which depend on which theory is being discussed.